N00bT00ber/GO-GO-Fight-Frenzy/README.md

 **Play as a ninja and eliminate goblins as they chase and attack you.
 There are unlimited rounds of increasing difficulty (more goblins, faster goblins, etc.), similar to the Zombies game mode in Call-of-Duty.**

+# How to Play:

+**Download all the files and run game.py in your editor/IDE.
+Alternatively, you can use the command line and type "python game.py" once you download the repo.**

 # Controls